pjc0247/LittleHelperForUnity/README.md

 ### Move to Top, Move to Bottom
 ![gif](gif/move_to_top.gif)

+You don't need to press `Move Up/Down` button multiple times!

 ### Stick to Ground
 ![gif](gif/sticktoground.gif)

-Press `SpaceBar` to place an floating object on nearest ground.
+Press `SpaceBar` to place n floating object on nearest ground.